The Face of Pollution

-If you live in a concrete jungle, its obvious that pollution could be taking a toll on your hair.
+If you live in a concrete jungle, it's obvious that pollution could be taking a toll on your hair.
 Even if you live in the fresh air of the countryside, your long strands could be suffering from lifelong exposure to pollutions.
-So, what can you do to counteract the damaging affects of pollution?
+So, what can you do to counteract the damaging effects of pollution?

 Try anti-pollution hair care.

 Typically, antioxidant-rich botanicals will offer nice results but in future articles, we’ll examine effective anti-pollution ingredients that purify, remove and repel nasty pollutants.

 Choose your hair care wisely.